 How can I further verify that a tenant’s ESA letter is real?

-After being given an ESA letter, you might wonder how you can verify the letter is authentic.
-The ESA letter should contain the therapist’s name, contact, and license information.
+After being given an ESA letter, you might wonder how you can verify that the letter is authentic.
+The ESA letter should contain the therapist’s name, contact information, and license information.

-You can verify the provider’s license number on your state’s website for licensed professionals.
-The website should tell you whether or not the therapist is actively licensed.
+You can verify the provider’s license number on the licensing website for the state where the tenant resides.
+The website should tell you whether the therapist is currently licensed.

 What can’t I ask regarding a tenant’s emotional support animal?

-HUD guidance states that landlords can’t require the disclosure of details regarding the tenant’s diagnosis or the severity of their disability.
+Under the Fair Housing Act, landlords cannot require the disclosure of details regarding the tenant’s diagnosis or the severity of their disability.

 The landlord is also prohibited from requesting medical records.